smapiot/Piral.Blazor/README.md

    </PropertyGroup>
    ```

+   (You can optionally also specify an `NpmRegistry` property.
+The default for this is set to `https://registry.npmjs.org/`)

 2. Install the `Piral.Blazor.Tools` and `Piral.Blazor.Utils` packages
 3. rename `Program.cs` to `Module.cs`, and make sure to make the `Main` method an empty method.
 4. Build the project.
 The first time you do this, this can take some time as it will fully scaffold the pilet.